 • International trainers supported the National Nordic Walking organisation in Slovenia during the National Convention in Kranjska Gora.

-• The educational committee launched a new version of the instructor manual during the convention in London 2011.
+• The educational committee launched a new version of the instructor manual during the annual INWA convention in London 2011.

-• International Coaches presented workshops at the NNWA event in Sendai Japan 2012.
+• International Trainers presented workshops at the NNWA event in Sendai Japan 2012.

 • Marco Maas, International Trainer, and his team trained 31 instructors in Qinghai, and 71 National Trainers at the University of Sport in Beijing.

 • Instructor course in Zhan Jiang, 50 participants from 19 universities took part.

 • The first International Nordic Walking Challenge in Qinghai was organised.

 • INWA re-welcomed Finland as a new INWA member.

 • INWA welcomed the first members in the Middle East.